W6zhu/cse15l-lab-reports/lab-report-5.md

 **Part 2:** <br>

-In the second half of the quarter, I certainly learned a lot in regards to the functions of VIM.
+In the second half of the quarter, I certainly learned a lot regarding the functions of VIM.
 While it was annoying to work with at first, I soon got the hang of it.
-I found it extremely useful to use VIM when I don't have access to a code editior like VS Code.
-It may not be as nice or user friendly as visual studio code is, but it got the job done.
+I found it extremely useful to use VIM when I don't have access to a code editor like VS Code.
+It may not be as nice or user-friendly as Visual Studio code is, but it got the job done.